ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/resiliency-design.md

 ## Service Level Agreements
 {: #slas}

-IBM Cloud provides Service Level Agreement eligibility based on these deployment strategies.
+{{site.data.keyword.Bluemix_notm}} provides Service Level Agreement eligibility based on these deployment strategies.
 To meet the Tier 3 SLA of 99.99%, deploy a multizone cluster and distribute the common workload across 2 or more worker in each of three separate Availability Zones for a minimum total of six worker nodes.
 A Tier 1 SLA of 99.9% is provided for all other configurations including the minimum sizing for single zone and multizone clusters.

 For more information, see [IBM Cloud Service Level Agreements](https://www.ibm.com/support/customer/csol/terms/?id=i126-9268&lc=en#detail-document).